 New Members: Cindi Montgomery

 New members are accepted into the church by transfer, conversion or Christian experience.
-New members SC are required to attend new member orientation classes as scheduled in the orientation booklet.
+New members are required to attend new member orientation classes as described in the AME discipline.
 Non-A.M.E. members serve a three-month probationary period of reflections under the special care of a class leader assigned by the Pastor before being read into the church as full members.
 Persons from other A.M.E. churches or from churches in other Methodist branches may be received and read into full membership without probation.

 In preparation for being received into full membership in the African Methodist Episcopal Church, all probationers shall be given study in: